purplebase/purplestack/CONTEXT.md

 final privateKey = 'your_private_key_here';
 final signer = Bip340PrivateKeySigner(privateKey, ref);

-// Initialize (sets the pubkey as active) await signer.initialize();
+// Sign in (sets the pubkey as active) await signer.signIn();

-// Check if signer is available for use final isAvailable = await signer.isAvailable;
+// Check if signer is signed in and available for use final isSignedIn = signer.isSignedIn;
+final isAvailable = await signer.isAvailable;

 // Watch the active profile (use RemoteSource() if you want to fetch from relays)